naoshibaikyu/superbuddn/test.md

 Riff: **[groans and takes the device attached to the laser emitter]** Warp Man...
 If you're going to be shooting lasers at the Mercenaries, at least make said lasers able to do some damage, not give the world a light show.

-WarpMan Angry: No, you don't understand!
+WarpMan Annoyed: No, you don't understand!
 It's meant to destroy them from the inside!

 Riff: Uh huh.
 Yeah.
 Sure. **[hands the device to Lento]** Pull!